Student Leadership

 Engineering and Computer Science Leadership Opportunities

 Do you love to serve?
 Would you like to build your resume and enhance your leadership skills?
-If the answer is yes, please consider applying for one of these leadership experiences we offer in the School of Engineering and Computer Science (ECS).
+If the answer is yes, please consider applying for one of the leadership experiences we offer in the School of Engineering and Computer Science (ECS).

 Compensation